 Add bacon pieces (optional).
 Serve with rice or potatoes.
 BON APPETITE.

-Again a special thanks goes out to Diane Aston of Philadelphia Pennsylvania of providing this useful information.
+Again, a special thanks goes out to Diane Aston of Philadelphia Pennsylvania for providing these awesome cabbage recipes.